Sahilpillai006/quiet-help/README.md

             ↓
        Wi-Fi Network
             ↓
-         Firebase
+    Firebase Realtime Database
             ↓
        Web Dashboard
             ↓
-      Help Request Display
+    Request Management

-The ESP32 detects the physical button press and sends an event to the backend.

-The web interface can then retrieve and display the corresponding help request.
+The ESP32 acts as the hardware interface, while Firebase provides the backend data layer and the web application provides the monitoring and management interface.

 ---

 ## Key Features

-- Physical help button
+### Hardware

-- ESP32-based control system
+- ESP32-based controller
+- Three physical help buttons
+- Individual device identification
+- Button debouncing
+- Button-release detection
 - Wi-Fi connectivity
+- Serial Monitor status and debugging

+### Backend

+- Firebase Realtime Database
+- Help request storage
-- Firebase backend integration
+- Firebase server-side timestamps
-- Web-based monitoring interface
+- Request status management
-- Real-time help event transmission
+- Real-time database updates

+### Web Dashboard

+- System connection status
+- Pending request count
+- Acknowledged request count
+- Resolved request count
+- Total request count
+- Student management
-- Device identification
+- Device assignment
+- Active help requests
+- Request history
+- Request search
+- Request acknowledgement
-- Event timestamping
+- Request resolution
-- Physical demonstration prototype
-- HTML, CSS, and JavaScript web interface
+- Real-time Firebase listeners

 ---

 ## How It Works

+### 1. Help Request

-When the user presses the physical help button, the ESP32 detects the input.
+A user presses one of the physical help buttons connected to the ESP32.

+Each button has its own device identifier:

+    BTN_01
+    BTN_02
+    BTN_03

+### 2. ESP32 Processing

+The ESP32 detects the button press and prepares a help-request event.

-The controller creates a help event containing information such as the device identifier, event type, timestamp, and status.
+The event contains information such as:

-The event is then transmitted through Wi-Fi to Firebase.

-The web interface communicates with the backend and displays the received help information.

-A simplified example of the event structure is:

     {
       "deviceId": "BTN_01",
       "event": "HELP",
-      "timestamp": 1788324322,
+      "timestamp": "Firebase Server Timestamp",
-      "status": "..."
+      "status": "Pending"
     }

-The exact values depend on the device state and the event being generated.
+### 3. Firebase

+The ESP32 sends the request to the Firebase Realtime Database.

+The requests are stored under the project's request collection.

+Firebase provides the server-side timestamp used for the request.

+### 4. Web Dashboard

+The web application listens for changes in Firebase and updates the dashboard in real time.

+The system can display active requests and maintain request history.

+### 5. Request Management

+Requests can progress through different states, including:

+    Pending
+       ↓
+    Acknowledged
+       ↓
+    Resolved

+This allows the dashboard to distinguish between new, acknowledged, and completed help requests.

 ---

+## Student Management

+The web dashboard includes a student management system.

+Student records can contain information such as:

+- Student name
+- Roll number
+- Class
+- Assigned device

+The dashboard provides functionality to:

+- Add students
+- Edit student information
+- Delete student records
+- Associate students with help-request devices

+This allows a physical button to be associated with a particular student or location.

+---

+## Help Request Dashboard

+The dashboard provides an overview of the current system state.

+It tracks:

+- Pending requests
+- Acknowledged requests
+- Resolved requests
+- Total requests

+Active requests can be reviewed and managed directly from the dashboard.

+The system also maintains request history, allowing previous requests to be reviewed.

+---

+## Request Lifecycle

+A typical help request follows this process:

+    Button Pressed
+          ↓
+    ESP32 Detects Event
+          ↓
+    Wi-Fi Communication
+          ↓
+    Firebase Request Created
+          ↓
+    Dashboard Updates
+          ↓
+    Request Acknowledged
+          ↓
+    Request Resolved
+          ↓
+    Request Added to History

+---

 ## Hardware

-The completed prototype uses an ESP32-based controller together with a physical help button.
+The completed prototype uses an ESP32 controller connected to physical help buttons.

-The hardware is integrated into a miniature room environment to demonstrate the intended use case.

-### Main Hardware Components
+### Main Components

 - ESP32 development board
-- Physical push button
+- Three push buttons
 - Connecting wires
 - Power supply
-- Prototype room model

-Additional components may be present in the physical prototype depending on the final build.
+- Physical classroom/room prototype

+The hardware is arranged as part of a miniature physical model to demonstrate the intended use of the system.

 ---

 ## Software

-The project consists of two major software components.

 ### ESP32 Firmware

-The ESP32 firmware is responsible for:
+The firmware is written for the ESP32 using the Arduino environment.

+The firmware handles:

-- Connecting to Wi-Fi
+- Wi-Fi connection
-- Monitoring the help button
-- Detecting button presses
-- Creating help events
+- Button input
+- Button debouncing
+- Device identification
+- Help-event creation
-- Communicating with Firebase
+- Firebase communication
+- Serial debugging

-### Web Interface
+### Web Application

-The web interface is built using:
+The dashboard is built using:

 - HTML
 - CSS
 - JavaScript

-It provides a browser-based interface for viewing information received from the IoT system.
+Firebase is used as the backend for storing and synchronizing system data.

 ---